SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-07-tech-skeptics.md

 ## But not really

 So I get the frustration.
-What I _don't_ get is that some changes really _matter_, and that people often can't tell the difference (or won't bother to).
+What I _don't_ get is that some changes really _matter_, and that people often can't tell the difference (or won't bother to try).

 Just to make the point sharply, let's consider an historical case: the introduction of the printing press.

-Prior to this, books were rare and expensive: each one was hand-copied, by a professional scribe with excellent handwriting.
+Prior to presses, books were rare and expensive: each one was hand-copied, by a professional scribe with excellent handwriting.
 There were whole monasteries devoted to this: an array of desks, each occupied by a monk with a quill who wrote down what he heard as a senior monk at the front read a book aloud.
 No wonder there were marginal illustrations from